DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Someone please stop this woman.
 Taylor Swift has a tough job.
 She&#x27;s correct in feeling that she is the most criticized person in the world, probably moreso than even the president on the grounds that she is a woman, and for that I feel an ounce of sympathy.
-That level of fame comes with a lot of pressure, but with her resources, it neither seems that she ever attempts to live up to her expectations and potential, nor create anything of meaning for herself.
+That level of fame comes with a lot of pressure, but with her resources, it neither seems that she ever attempts to live up to her expectations and potential, nor create anything of meaning for herself. <br>
 Let&#x27;s start with the lyrics because everybody knows that&#x27;s what her fans call her strong suit.
 I genuinely gagged (not was gagged - gagged) at every attempt at sexuality she made in here. &quot;Redwood tree, it ain&#x27;t hard to see.
 His love was thе key that opened my thighs&quot;.
 Disgusting. &quot;I mind my business, God&#x27;s my witness that I don&#x27;t provoke it.
 It&#x27;s kind of making me wet&quot;.
 No. It doesn&#x27;t end with the sex bars either. &quot;Was the first lamb to the slaughter.
 So we all dressed up as wolves and we looked fire&quot;.
 Give me a break. &quot;Good thing I like my friends cancelled.
 I like &#x27;em cloaked in Gucci and in scandal&quot;.
 Grow up. &quot;Her name was Kitty.
 Made her money being pretty and witty.
 They gave her the keys to this city.
 Then they said she didn&#x27;t do it legitly, uh&quot;.
 Ugh is right.
 This is not nitckpicking either - this album is soaked, SOAKED, in cringe.
 It&#x27;s beyond clear that Taylor surrounds herself with yes men who refuse to give her any negative feedback.
 I cannot imagine watching her record this in the studio with a straight face.
 Also, &quot;Cancelled&quot; is a dogwhistle to get off her back about hanging out with fascists.
-Fuck you.
+Fuck you. <br>
 Then there&#x27;s the overall sound.
 In short, the showgirl aesthetic is a waste does not align with the album whatsover apart from the objectification of women angle which is not dwelled on enough anyways.
 That&#x27;s fine, but when you call the album &quot;life of a showgirl&quot; and do all those photoshoots, you expect the music to sound a bit more like showgirl music and not just b-sides from Midnights.
 This album gives me a lot more respect for her last album, because at least the overall theme of TTPD aligned with real things in her life versus an aesthetic seemingly chosen at random.
 Apart from the showgirl theme, every song is also lacking.
 It&#x27;s hard to pinpoint, but it feels like there is an instrument missing, leaving a lot of songs feeling empty.
 I found myself turning the volume up just to make sure I wasn&#x27;t crazy.
 I blame this mostly on the overreliance on electronic production versus live instrumentation.
-At least it&#x27;s mixed well enought to hear the wack ass bars.
+At least it&#x27;s mixed well enought to hear the wack ass bars. <br>
 In summary, this project was even more dissapointing than I expected.
 Contrary to everything I&#x27;ve indicated in this review and in my review for TTPD, I actually want Taylor to be great.
 I didn&#x27;t dislike her as a person until she became a billionaire and started hanging around with RACISTS.
 She has had her moments throughout the years, I like her voice, and can say with my chest that Folklore and Evermore are smash hits that prove she&#x27;s deserving of her fame.
 However, she&#x27;s far too comfortable in her artistry, and we all suffer for it.
 If we have to have Taylor Swift in our lives, at least give us something worth celebrating.
 Bad album, bad person. </p>
   </div>